SaydsC/PandS-Project/README.md

 ## Program to analyse the Iris dataset

-To understand what libraries to import I researched the various references across the web in relation to the Data Iris set and also used librabries from our lectures, Matplotlib.pyplot library is most commonly used in Python in the field of machine learning according to https://www.geeksforgeeks.org/plotting-graph-for-iris-dataset-using-seaborn-and-matplotlib/.
+To understand what libraries to import I researched the various references across the web in relation to the Data Iris set and also used librabries from our lectures and course weekly tasks.

+Matplotlib.pyplot library is most commonly used in Python in the field of machine learning according to https://www.geeksforgeeks.org/plotting-graph-for-iris-dataset-using-seaborn-and-matplotlib/.
 Matploblib also has the benefit that it can provide graphs in both 2D and 3D.
-I have used this previously in our weekly tasks.
-I also imported numpy and pandas
+I have used this previously in our weekly tasks. pandas provides high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+It is designed for working with data that is in a tabular format containing an ordered collection of columns where each column can have a different value type.
+This makes it ideal for exploring a structured tabular dataset such as Iris which contains several numerical columns and one categorical column.

+NumPy is a Python library used for working with arrays.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
+NumPy was created in 2005 by Travis Oliphant.
+It is an open source project and you can use it freely.
+NumPy stands for Numerical Python.https://www.w3schools.com/python/numpy/numpy_intro.asp

 ### Imported libraries:
 1.  import pandas as pd